Posted on 23 Mar 2017

 Are you ready to deliver on these challenges?
 If your answer is ‘no’, then read on to discover how Talent Mobility can help futureproof your workforce.

 In today’s ever-changing, fast-paced global economy, organisations need agile, flexible workforces.
-For HR, the ability to shift resources and rapidly meet changing business needs requires a deep understanding of internal talent pipelines, as well as external talent networks, so that key skills can be leveraged and mobilised anywhere around the business, or around the globe, at any time.
+For HR, the ability to shift resources and rapidly meet changing business needs requires a deep understanding of internal talent pipelines, as well as external talent networks, so that key skills can be leveraged and mobilized anywhere around the business, or around the globe, at any time.

 Talent mobility is critical to your organisation’s ability to dynamically develop and align your current and future workforce to strategic business needs.
 It’s the process of moving talent from role to role.
 In other words: